Hornet Central is your one-stop shop for registration, student finances, and enrollment forms on your way to SU!

 Financial Aid packages show the full $2,000 earning , but students do not automatically receive that amount.
 Students must work in order receive that financial aid award.
 Work Study earning are not put towards tuition.

 All new Shenandoah students are registered for their initial classes by their academic dean’s office.
 Academic offices register students based on their major, curriculum course requirements and course availability.
 Course schedules are given to students who attend Summer Orientation.
-Students who are not able to attend Summer Orientation will have their course schedule emailed to them after July 15 by their academic dean’s office.
+Students who are not able to attend Summer Orientation should contact their academic advising office of their school.

 All Shenandoah University freshman are required to take a Going Global: First-Year Seminar (FYS) course in the fall semester.
 You get to select from a variety of course topics designed to engage you in stimulating discussions about global issues.
 You must register your top five FYS choices by July 15.